How To Treat Eating Disorders

 Cognitive behavioral therapy

-CBT aims to help people identify the connections between their thoughts, feelings, and behaviors to overcome unhealthy thinking patterns and actions.
+CBT aims to help people experiencing eating disorders to identify the connections between their thoughts, feelings, and behaviors to overcome unhealthy thinking patterns and actions.
 IPT is a time-limited treatment that tends to have a specific end date in mind.
 It often focuses on the interpersonal and social contexts that influence a person’s eating disorder symptoms and overall mental health.

-Beyond individual talk therapy, family therapy can often be effective for treating eating disorders and improving long-term health outcomes, especially for children and adolescents.
+Beyond individual talk therapy, family therapy can often be effective for treating eating disorders and improving long-term treatment outcomes, especially for children and adolescents.

 A growing body of research suggests that online therapy can be effective in the treatment of eating disorders and other mental health conditions.
-A 2019 review of 23 studies concluded that online therapy effectively improved symptoms, primarily among people with bulimia and BED, as well as co-occurring depression and anxiety.
+A 2019 review of 23 studies concluded that online therapy effectively improved symptoms, primarily among people with bulimia and binge eating disorder, as well as co-occurring depression and anxiety.

 Takeaway